 - as the necessary means of forgiveness – shifting the consequence of sin to an innocent party

 Cain chose to trust Satan and his lie that he didn’t need God, he could live on his own terms.
 Abel chose to trust God and his promise of a future redeemer – and acted on his faith.
-This is what counts as “deeds” of “good works.”
+This trust in God’s word – as in “you have my word on it” – is what counts as “deeds” of “good works.”

-“By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh.”
-(Heb 11:4)
+“By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh [through his spokesman].”
+(Hebrews 11:4)

-Yahweh’s Savior / Jesus restates the foundational law for all mankind in unmistakable terms – choose to be a child of God and a member of his family.
+Yahweh’s Savior / Jesus restates the foundational law for all mankind in unmistakable terms – choose to become the son of God, as originated by the Father of mankind.
 Anyone who has been in a family relationship understands that requires love.
 Not the feel-good kind of love, but the doesn’t-always-feel-good sacrificing your own desires to do what’s best for the ones you love because you are united as one with them.

-“And it shall be at that day, saith the LORD, that thou shalt call me Ish-i [my “one flesh” husband]; and shalt call me no more Baal-i [my lord, my ruler].
-For I will take away the names of Baal-im /s out of her mouth, and they shall no more be remembered by their name…And I will betroth thee unto me for ever; yea, I will betroth thee unto me in righteousness, and in judgment, and in lovingkindness, and in mercies.
+“And it shall be at that day, saith the LORD, that thou shalt call me Ish-i [my “one flesh” ]; and shalt call me no more Baal-i [my lord, my ruler].
+For I will take away the names of Baal-im / lords out of her mouth, and they shall no more be remembered by their name…And I will betroth thee unto me for ever; yea, I will betroth thee unto me in righteousness, and in judgment, and in lovingkindness, and in mercies.
 I will even betroth thee unto me in faithfulness: and thou shalt know / be one with the LORD.
-And it shall come to pass in that day, I will hear, saith the LORD, I will hear the heavens, and they shall hear the earth; and I will have mercy upon her that had not obtained mercy; and I will say to them which were not my people, Thou art my people; and they shall say, Thou art my God.
+And it shall come to pass in that day, I will hear, saith the LORD, I will hear the heavens, and they shall hear the earth; and I will have mercy upon her that had not obtained mercy; and I will say to them which were not my people, Thou art my people / one nation under a Father and they shall say, Thou art my God.
 (Hosea 2:16-23)

-“Thou shalt love the Lord thy God with all thy heart /gut instinct, control center, and with all thy soul /emotions, and with all thy mind / thought processes.
+“Thou shalt love the Lord thy God with all thy heart /gut instinct, control center, and with all thy soul / emotions and drives, and with all thy mind / thought processes.
 This is the first and great commandment.”
 (Mat 22:37-38)